Reference frames#

 B.orient_body_fixed(A, (psi, theta, phi), 'ZYX') # Tait-Bryan intrinsic ZYX rotation

-SymPy’s orient_explicit() method implements a way of orienting frames explicitly with direction cosine matrices.
-This way of orienting frames is prone to mistakes if you’ve defined your dcm incorrectly, so use it with caution.
+SymPy’s orient_explicit() method orients a frame using an explicit direction cosine matrix.
+This is error-prone if the DCM is defined incorrectly, so use it with caution.

 from sympy import Matrix, cos, sin